Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 Okay, great.

-It was just a nice sort of, I think if it was really planned,
+It was just a nice sort of, I think if it was really planned, it would be pretty cringy,

-where it just sort of happens fairly organically
+but I think it's just one of those moments where it just sort of happens fairly organically

 and it's just a moment of unity.

-Yeah.
 I think it was nice.

-I think if I watched it now I'd be like but it was sweet at the time.
+I think if I watched it now, I'd be like, but it was sweet at the time.

-Imagine trying to get it going
+Imagine trying to get it going and no one joined in.

 We are one.

-But we are men.
+But we are men, nothing to me.

-And from all, come on
+And from all.

-Alright, I'm giving up.
+All right, I'm giving up.

 We share a dream.